 Dr Fiona Rayment, Director Fuel Cycle Solutions, National Nuclear Laboratory, and Chair of the Nuclear Skills Strategy Group

-The following Schools offer courses which can be relevant to the nuclear field and provide opportunities to choose nuclear-related modules or project work.
+The following Departments offer courses which can be relevant to the nuclear field and provide opportunities to choose nuclear-related modules or project work.

 Throughout the University there are a variety of opportunities for those over 16 to explore subjects relevant to the field of nuclear energy.
 To find out more please get in touch with the outreach contact for the Department of your subject area of interest.
 For those based in Cumbria, work experience and placement opportunities are available at our Dalton Cumbrian Facility.